rajat5ranjan/OpenVino-People-Counter-App-IntelEdgeAI/README.md

 * 6th to 10th generation Intel® Core™ processor with Iris® Pro graphics or Intel® HD Graphics.
 * OR use of Intel® Neural Compute Stick 2 (NCS2)
-* OR Udacity classroom workspace for the related course

 ### Software